pocketnetteam/pocketnet.gui/.github/PULL_REQUEST_TEMPLATE/MAINTANANCE.md

 2️⃣ The PR title must start from "repo:"
 3️⃣ The PR title must be written in lowercase
 4️⃣ If PR changes workflow, test it before pushing
--->
+5️⃣ The topic must be provided with requested below information -->

 ## Standards checklist: